murphygroup/cellorganizer-documentation_old/source/chapters/demos.rst

 ***********
 For convenience, a series of demos are included with each distribution of CellOrganizer.
 These demos show

-# how synthesize images from existing models,
+* how synthesize images from existing models,
-# how to train new models from raw data, as well as
+* how to train new models from raw data, as well as
-# other functionality that is related to the first two, i.e.
+* other functionality, e.g. exporting examples in multiple formats.

 To display information about the available demos contained in the distribution, type in Matlab terminal::